The Afghan Whigs: Band history

-Early years and Big Top Halloween (1986-1988)
+Early years and Big Top Halloween (1986–1988)

 Greg Dulli (vocals, rhythm guitar), Rick McCollum (lead guitar), John Curley (bass), and Steve Earle (drums) formed the band in Cincinnati late in 1986.
 The Afghan Whigs had evolved out of Dulli's previous band, The Black Republicans, a band that Curley later joined.
+Curley attended a number of Black Republicans shows and approached Dulli and "made it a point to tell the vocalist he was a better bassist than the one in the Black Republicans."
 Curley would introduce Dulli to McCollum, a frequent jam partner who was famed on the local Cincinnati scene for his innovative use of effects pedals.
 McCollum and Dulli would bond over their shared love of R&B, in fact the first song The Afghan Whigs ever rehearsed was a cover of The Temptations' "Psychedelic Shack."
 Dulli later described the intent behind The Afghan Whigs was to exist as "a cross between the Band, the Temptations, and Neil Young playing with Crazy Horse."
+The name The Afghan Whigs was coined by Curley "as a play on the Black Republicans."

 In the wake of The Black Republicans' breakup Dulli had decamped to Arizona, where he composed half the material for what would become The Afghan Whigs' debut album Big Top Halloween (1988), self-released on the band's own Ultrasuede label.
 "We were running through what were the first songs I'd ever written to do some demos, so we were playing really loose," Dulli recalls.
 "And then all of a sudden, I found out John was having covers made."
 While only a thousand copies of Big Top Halloween would be pressed initially, one of them managed to capture the attention of Jonathan Poneman, the co-founder of influential Seattle-based indie label Sub Pop, which signed The Afghan Whigs in 1989.
 Initially Sub Pop planned for the Whigs to release only a one-off single, but that soon led to a full-blown record contract with the label.

 Signing to Sub Pop and Up in It (1989–1990)

-Upon signing to Sub Pop, The Afghan Whigs became the second non-Pacific-Northwestern United States band to record for the Sub Pop label.
+Upon signing to Sub Pop, The Afghan Whigs became the second non–Pacific Northwestern United States band to record for the Sub Pop label.
 In 1990, Sub Pop put out The Afghan Whigs' second album Up in It.
 Largely recorded by Nirvana producer Jack Endino and featuring the college-radio hit "Retarded," Up in It received a favorable reception with music critics upon release.

 To support the album's release, The Afghan Whigs went on a package tour with grunge originators Mudhoney and Boston underground band Bullet LaVolta.
 Up in It was followed by a limited edition single released by No.6 Records under the name "Ornament," which included vocals by Scrawl singer Marcy Mays (who would later contribute lead vocals to the band's song "My Curse" off the album Gentlemen).